dannydwarren/dannydwarren.github.io/_posts/2017-05-23-the-begining.md

 **FIXED:** Bash in Windows 10 Creators Update now correctly supports file watching so you can use the command `jekyll serve --port 9876` without any issues!

+### Installing Gem "github-pages"
+NOTE: I tried to get themes working first, but after adding this package the "minima" theme now works for posts locally so I suggest installing "github-pages" first, then worrying about themes.

+Still not entirely sure why github-pages is required, needed, wanted, suggested... but I'm going ahead and installing it since that's where I'm hosting my jekyll site.

+- Modify Gemfile
+    - Remove/Comment: `gem "jekyll", "3.4.3"`
+    - Add/Uncomment: `gem "github-pages", group: :jekyll_plugins`
+- Run `gem install github-pages`
+    - This took a while, like more than 15 min...
+    - NOTE: You can ignore the warning: "warning: insecure world writable dir in /home/username/.rvm/rubies/ruby-2.4.0/bin path, mode 04077 bash windows".
+[For more info](https://stackoverflow.com/questions/5380671/getting-the-warning-insecure-world-writable-dir-home-chance-in-path-mode-04).
+- Run `bundle update`
+- Run `bundle install`
+    - Not sure if this is necessary after a `bundle update`
+- I got the following error: "jekyll 3.4.3 | Error:  Could not find a JavaScript runtime.
+Seettps://github.com/rails/execjs for a list of available runtimes."
+To fix this I followed the suggestion [here](https://stackoverflow.com/questions/7092107/rails-could-not-find-a-javascript-runtime) to install nodejs, which I thought was already installed.

 ### Theme
 In order to use a Jekyll theme on GitHub pages follow these [instructions](https://jekyllrb.com/docs/themes/#installing-a-theme).